ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1504-presskit.md

   * Updated to Firefox 37.
   * Updated to LibreOffice 4.4.
   * Updated to Rhythmbox 3.1.
-  * Updated GTK 3.x themes to use full colour icons, like their GTK 2.x counter parts.
+  * Updated GTK 3.x themes to use full colour icons, like their GTK 2.x counterparts.
   * Updated all themes to offer improved Client Side Decoration (CSD) support.
   * Replaced Totem with VLC.
   * Replaced Cheese with guvcview.